iMoonLab/DeepHypergraph/docs/source/start/low_order/graph.rst

     .. code:: python

-        >>> # Print the symmetrically normalized Laplacian matrix associated with the simple graph structure
+        >>> # Print the symmetrically normalized Laplacian matrix associated with the graph structure
         >>> g.L_sym.to_dense()
         tensor([[ 1.0000, -0.3536, -0.2887, -0.2500, -0.2887],
                 [-0.3536,  1.0000,  0.0000, -0.3536,  0.0000],